Test fire guidelines

 Burn a realistic test fire

-Ensure you have sufficient homogeneous material to burn and maintain a test fire.
-To reflect conditions of real wildfires, the test fire should not diminish as the test runs.
-The fire should not resemble a BBQ fire.
+To reflect conditions of real wildfires, the test fire should not diminish as the test runs, nor should the test fire resemble a BBQ fire.

-As the wind direction cannot be controlled, provide sufficient time for smoke from the test fire to hit the sensors.
+As the wind direction cannot be controlled, provide sufficient time for smoke from the test fire to hit one or more Wildfire Sensors.

 Ensure test fire burns for at least 30 minutes

-Ensure you continually feed the fire with material to keep the fire burning for at least 20-30 minutes to allow smoke from the test fire to reach the sensors.
-The sensors are built to detect fire at the smoldering phase - before there is an open fire.
+Ensure you continually feed the fire with material to keep the fire burning for at least 20-30 minutes to allow smoke from the test fire to reach one or more Wildfire Sensors.
+They are designed to detect fire at the smoldering phase - before there is an open fire.

-Normally, time to detection is within minutes (less than 1 hour from ignition).
+Normally, detection time is within minutes (less than 1 hour from ignition).
 This is dependent on fuel volume, wind speed and wind direction.
 A denser deployment will decrease the time to detection and detection rate.

 Take note of smoke behavior